Martin-K-Kamir/calendar/README.md

     -   Highlight past days or events.
     -   Other settings like you’d find in Google Calendar.

-Even though these features aren’t done yet, I’m planning to come back to this project to finish them.
-Plus, I want to try out some new tech while I’m at it!

 ### Future Ideas & Tech Updates

 Here are some things I want to add or improve in the future: